Building the garden

 Even an All About Plants garden takes a lot of building

-We're lucky enough to be working with experts, who are making sure that the Plant Heritage Missing Collector Garden comes together beautifully.
-The hard work started many months ago and involves some amazing craftspeople.
+We were lucky enough to work with real experts, who made sure that the Plant Heritage Missing Collector Garden came together beautifully.
+The hard work started many months before the RHS Chelsea Flower Show and involved some amazing craftspeople.

 Will and Rupert Timber Yard